Grey Ghosts of Etosha: African Elephants Sculpted by Dust and Time

-There is a place where giants walk among ghosts—Etosha, a land of shimmering mirages, salt-laden winds, and time-weathered elephants.
+Etosha.
+A land of shimmering mirages, salt-laden winds, and elephants that seem to carry the weight of centuries on their shoulders.
 These are not just any elephants.
-They are the tallest in Africa, sculpted by scarcity, survival, and the whispers of the past.
-I had the privilege of walking in their footsteps, witnessing the resilience of one old bull who carried the weight of the desert upon his back.
+They are the tallest in Africa — sculpted by scarcity, survival, and the whispers of the past.

-The day had begun in the golden hush of dawn, when the desert light paints the world in hues of fire and shadow.
-Seven bulls had crossed my path, moving with a slow, deliberate grace that defied their immense size.
+The day began in the golden hush of dawn, when the desert light paints the world in hues of fire and shadow.
+Seven bulls crossed my path, moving with a slow, deliberate grace that defied their immense size.
 I followed, keeping my distance, drawn by the quiet rhythm of their journey.
-In Etosha, water is the pulse of life, and these seasoned travelers knew where to find it.

 March of The Grey Ghosts | Bull Elephants